byucsl/detrans/README.md

 ## Workflow

 1. Gather coding DNA sequences (CDS) for training for many species related to your vector
-2. Train network using these sequences
+1. Train network using these sequences
-3. Select a specific species (the vector you will be using), select only their highly expressed genes
+1. Select a specific species (the vector you will be using), select only their highly expressed genes
-4. Fine tune the network trained on many species with many species by using the subset of highly expressed genes for your vector
+1. Fine tune the network trained on many species with many species by using the subset of highly expressed genes for your vector

 See the below for a more comprehensive explanation of steps including different scripts to use for different aspects of the workflow.

 1. Fetch and prepare CDS data for training
   1. Create a text file that contains the NCBI genome IDs for species you will train with
-  2. Use [entrez_fetch_genome.py] (scripts/entrez_fetch_genome.py) to fetch genomes from NCBI.
+  1. Use [entrez_fetch_genome.py] (scripts/entrez_fetch_genome.py) to fetch genomes from NCBI.
-  3. Use [entrez_fetch_ft.py] (scripts/entrez_fetch_ft.py) to fetch the feature tables for the specified species from NCBI.
+  1. Use [entrez_fetch_ft.py] (scripts/entrez_fetch_ft.py) to fetch the feature tables for the specified species from NCBI.
-  4. Use [extract_cds_from_fasta.py] (scripts/extract_cds_from_fasta.py) to extract the CDS from genomes using the feature tables.
+  1. Use [extract_cds_from_fasta.py] (scripts/extract_cds_from_fasta.py) to extract the CDS from genomes using the feature tables.
 This will also create a fasta file containing the translated sequences.
+Note that this script will remove any sequences that contain ambiguity codes.
+Ambiguity codes are not supported by this application at this time.
-  5. Use [fasta_nlp.py] (scripts/fasta_nlp.py) to convert the fasta CDS and amino acid sequence files to the correct format for training.
+  1. Use [fasta_nlp.py] (scripts/fasta_nlp.py) to convert the fasta CDS and amino acid sequence files to the correct format for training.
-2. Train the network
+1. Train the network
   1. Use [detrans_train.py] (networks/detrans_train.py) to train the general network
-3. Prepare data for one-shot learning
+1. Prepare data for one-shot learning
   1. Select species of interest (most likely the vector you're using).
-  2. Extract CDS for selected species.
+  1. Extract CDS for selected species.
-  3. Filter CDS, keep only highly expressed sequences.
+  1. Filter CDS, keep only highly expressed (or other characteristic) sequences.
-4. One-shot learning
+1. One-shot learning
   1. use [detrans_one_shot.py] (networks/detrans_one_shot.py) to fine tune your network for your specific vector
-5. Detranslate proteins
+1. Detranslate proteins
   1. Use [detrans_classify.py] (networks/detrans_classify.py) to generate a nucleotide sequence from a polypeptide.

 ## Tutorial